The United Kingdom, Great Britain, and England – Explained

 Sustainable Banking Industry

 The greatest challenge in any form of government is finding sustainability.
-This is especially challenging in democracies.
-We have an an electorate growing ever more complicated, and comprising in part:
+This is especially challenging in fiat systems to create sustainable banking.
+Democracy complicates things, as we have an an electorate comprising in part:

 All of these actors are working within environmental constraints, responding to the actions of others, and are most often comprised of individuals acting upon several of these influences in concert.
 Clearly, sustainability under the force of these tides is a near impossibility.